scorpio-id/oauth/README.md

 ## Roles, Concepts, and Terminology

+More info on Oauth2 roles, concepts, and terminology can be found in the RFC: https://datatracker.ietf.org/doc/html/rfc6749#section-1

 The framework of Oauth2 has various roles, concepts, and components at play in order to enable secure delegated authorization.
 These include:

 | Term | Description |